 They are restrictive and impossible.

-The AP finally on the case, don't know what the I mean, this is then Mexico's not gonna change anything about this.
+Don't know what the, I mean, Mexico is not going to change anything about this.

-I don't care what AP thinks uh being on the case is not gonna is not gonna change any of this.
+Being on the case is not going to change any of this.

-And and there's a new phenomenon.
+And there's a new phenomenon.

 Non-Mexican Hispanics entering the United States illegally are studying up on Mexican history and geography, even learning to whistle the national anthem in order to beat U.S. plans to fly them home.

-Now wait till you hear this.
+Now, wait till you hear this.

 As part of a proposal to overhaul immigration laws and tighten border security, the president, President Bush, pledged last week to increase deportations of illegal immigrants from countries other than Mexico caught crossing the border.

-Mexicans who make up most of the almost 1.2 million immigrants that are detained crossing the border illegally in 2005 are given a criminal background check, then sent over the frontier, usually within a day.
+Mexicans, who make up most of the almost 1.2 million immigrants that are detained crossing the border illegally in 2005, are given a criminal background check, then sent over the frontier, usually within a day.

 Many often try crossing again immediately.

-But other um so-called other than Mexican or OTM illegal immigrants, mostly from Central America, are increasingly being flown back hundreds of miles to their home countries, which can effectively end their dream of entering the U.S. to earn a better life.
+But other so-called other than Mexican or OTM illegal immigrants, mostly from Central America, are increasingly being flown back hundreds of miles to their home countries, which can effectively end their dream of entering the U.S. to earn a better life.

 So many of these Central Americans are pretending to be Mexicans in order to get into the United States.

-Because they come from anywhere else and Central America will put them on an airplane and send them packing.
+We'll put on an airplane and send them packing.

-But if they're from Mexico, hey hey, amigo, come on in.
+But if they're from Mexico, hey, hey, Amigo, come on in.

 Senator McCain wants to say hi.

-Yeah, we heard we could be sent back to our own country, so many of us are trying to pass ourselves off as Mexicans, said Jorge Alberto Carvajal, who's from Honduras, uh, as he stood with a group of Central American migrants outside a shelter in the sweltering cities south of Laredo, Texas.
+Yeah, we heard we could be sent back to our own country, so many of us are trying to pass ourselves off as Mexicans, said Jorge Alberto Carvajal, who's from Honduras, as he stood with a group of Central American migrants outside a shelter in the sweltering cities south of Laredo, Texas.

-A lot are learning the Mexican national anthem and they learn to whistle it.
+A lot are learning the Mexican national anthem, and they learn to whistle it.

-Central American immigrants say their journey north through Mexico to the border, often riding train box cars, is so tough they're willing to lie to U.S. agents about their nationality to avoid being flown back.
+Central American immigrants say their journey north through Mexico to the border, often riding train boxcars, is so tough they're willing to lie to U.S. agents about their nationality to avoid being flown back.

-Rushlin ball with half my brain tied behind my back just to make it fair.
+Rush Limbaugh with half my brain tied behind my back just to make it fair mark in South Bend, Indiana.

 Thank you for waiting.